arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 - Chico mind communicating with the elves.
 Chico talking about random stuff he’s heard.
 (Chico dog photo embed?)
 #### Subchapter 3 of 7

-_From the perspective of Alethea and Aurielle_:
+_From the perspective of Ildris and Alethea_:

 “Let’s pick a form.”
-Alethea decided to take the form of a small young elf.
-Aurielle took the opposite route and adopted the form of an old elven wizard.
+Ildris said.
+Ildris decided to take the form of a small young elf.
+Alethea took the opposite route and adopted the form of an old elven wizard.

 In a few moments, they emerged out of a portal in a cave on a mountain beside the city Zior.
 They made their way down.
 A few small travelers’ outposts dotted the mountainside, serving food and drink.
 As they got close to the bottom of the mountain, they reached a dwarven settlement built on the last slight downward slope of the mountain.
 The unpaved rocky path gave way to cobblestone roads.
 As they were passing by a row of houses, an old dwarf popped out and said, “Oh wow!
 How long have you been around?
 It’s been a long time since we’ve seen any elves here.”
-Aurielle said, “We just arrived.”
+Ildris said, “We just arrived.”
 “I’m Aren.
 If you’re looking for a place to sleep tonight, I’d love to have you stay over.”
 They were looking to rest, so they took up Aren’s generous offer.

 TODOs:
 - A cardinal with the spirit of an immortal human who was invited to Valinor. (wiki image embed?)